American Randy Gardner holds the record for the longest ever scientifically documented intentional period without sleep.

 Lack of sleep means we rely more on repeating the same actions in the same situations.

 Good news when it comes to our good habits, but bad news when it comes to the bad habits.

 Anyone who has every played a late-night poker session will know the weird effects on your sense of risk.

-Studies using card games have found that with little sleep, players get stuck in a strategic rut.
+Studies using card games have found that with lack of sleep, players get stuck in a strategic rut.

 They seem incapable of changing their game plan on the basis of experience.

 Sleepy people keep taking risks, even though it’s obviously not working for them.

 All sorts of different studies are pointing to how lack of sleep damages brain cells.

 One recent study found that in mice 25% of certain brain cells died as a result of a prolonged lack of sleep.

 Other studies have found lower integrity white matter in the brain, possibly as a result of lack of sleep.